ntjandra/cse115a/README.md

 ### First run

+Make sure that you have [node.js](https://nodejs.org/en/) installed on your computer.
 Go to rentmyjunk/ and run `npm install`.
 It should generate node_modules directory.
-Run
+Run:
 - `npm install js-cookie`.
 This is crucial for tracking login status.
 - `npm install react-bootstrap bootstrap`.
 This is for formatting the website
 - `npm install firebase react-firebase-file-uploader`.
 This is for managing the users' images